LukasForst/DSS/handins/11/README.md

 ## Solution
 - The following security policies aim to protect and specify the voting system for the _Danmarksdebatten_ web.
-- In order to ensure only eligible votes, the user is qualified to vote in a poll if he/she fullfils the following properties.
+- In order to ensure only eligible votes, the vote is qualified to vote in a poll if he/she fullfils the following properties.
-    1. A user is part of the public digital signature system.
+    1. A voter is a user of the public digital signature system.
-    2. A user satisfies all extra demands defined by the party who sets up the vote.
+    2. A voter satisfies all extra demands defined by the party who sets up the vote.
+- In order to ensure the validity of the votes and the integrity of the system, the voters can cast votes only during the period, when the poll is opened.
+- In order to ensure the authenticity fo the votes, the voter can cast only one vote in the poll.
+Thus, once a voter voted, he/she can't vote in the same poll anymore.